aiidateam/aiida-core/docs/source/developer_guide/plugins/contributing.rst

 The pluginloader relies on the `reentry PyPI package <https://github.com/dropd/reentry>`_ to find and load entry points. ``reentry`` has been added to setup_requires for AiiDA in order to enable scanning for existing plugins when AiiDA is installed.
 If for some reason ``reentry`` is uninstalled or is not found, the plugin system will fall back on ``pkg_resources`` from setuptools, which is slower.

-The API docs are found at the following link: :ref:`aiida-autodocs-pluginloader`.
+See also the API docs for the :py:mod:`~aiida.common.pluginloader`.

 Registry Tools (aiida/plugins)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^